 The United States established diplomatic relations with the Republic of Cyprus (ROC) in 1960 following its independence from the United Kingdom.
 Shortly after the founding of the Republic, serious differences arose between the Greek Cypriot and Turkish Cypriot communities about the implementation and interpretation of the constitution.
 Subsequent intercommunal violence led to the formation of the UN Peacekeeping Forces in Cyprus (UNFICYP) in 1964.
-Following a coup d’état in 1974 backed by the Greek military junta, Turkey intervened militarily, resulting in the de facto division of the island.
-Since 1974, the southern part of Cyprus has been under the control of the government of the Republic of Cyprus.
-The northern part of Cyprus, administered by Turkish Cypriots, proclaimed itself the “Turkish Republic of Northern Cyprus” (“TRNC”) in 1983.
+Following a coup d’état in 1974 backed by the Greek military junta, Turkey intervened militarily resulting in the de facto division of the island.
+The ROC is the only internationally recognized government on the island, but since 1974 the northern third of Cyprus has been administered separately by Turkish Cypriots with the support of Turkey.
+This area proclaimed itself the “Turkish Republic of Northern Cyprus” (“TRNC”) in 1983.
 The United States does not recognize the “TRNC,” nor does any country other than Turkey.
 A substantial number of Turkish troops remain on the island.
 A buffer zone, or “Green Line,” patrolled by UNFICYP separates the two sides.

 The United States regards the status quo on Cyprus as unacceptable and supports efforts to reach a comprehensive settlement to reunify the island as a bizonal, bicommunal federation.
-Successive U.S. administrations have viewed UN-facilitated, Cypriot-led settlement negotiations as the best means to achieve a fair and permanent settlement.
-The United States urges all parties to implement confidence-building measures and improve bicommunal relations.
+Successive U.S. administrations have viewed UN-facilitated, Cypriot-led settlement negotiations based on a bizonal, bicommunal federation framework as the best means to achieve a fair and permanent settlement.
+The United States urges all parties to demonstrate the necessary openness, flexibility, and willingness to compromise to restart formal talks, implement confidence-building measures, and improve bicommunal relations.

 The United States works closely with the Republic of Cyprus to advance shared priorities in the Eastern Mediterranean region.
 Cooperation between the United States and the ROC is at a historic high.
-We have been breaking new ground in our security relationship, beginning with the Statement of Intent on bilateral security cooperation that we signed with Cyprus in late 2018.
-Since then, our security partnership has continued to deepen, as witnessed by the accreditation of the ROC’s first Defense Attaché at its embassy in Washington, joint military exercises, port visits by U.S. naval vessels to Cyprus, and senior-level visits to the ROC by U.S. military leadership, including U.S. European Command Deputy Commander Stephen Twitty in January 2020.
-On December 2019, the Eastern Mediterranean Security and Energy Partnership Act of 2019 was signed into law as part of the FY 2020 Appropriations Act and the National Defense Authorization Act (NDAA) for FY 2020, highlighting the United States’ security interests in the Eastern Mediterranean region, including countering Russian malign influence.
+We have been breaking new ground in our security relationship, beginning with the Statement of Intent on bilateral security cooperation that we signed with the ROC in late 2018.
+Since then, our security partnership has continued to deepen, as witnessed by the accreditation of the ROC’s first Defense Attaché at its embassy in Washington, first-time ROC participation in the U.S. International Military Education Training Program (IMET), temporary waiver of International Traffic in Arms Regulations (ITAR) restrictions to allow for the direct commercial sale of non-lethal defense articles and services to and from the ROC, and joint military exercises.
+In December 2019, the Eastern Mediterranean Security and Energy Partnership Act of 2019 was signed into law as part of the FY 2020 Appropriations Act and the National Defense Authorization Act (NDAA) for FY 2020, highlighting the United States’ security interests in the Eastern Mediterranean region, including countering Russian malign influence.

 Bilateral Economic Relations